Dwight Warren Ryther

 Egbert, who would be promoted

-to Colonel and take command of the 22nd Infantry just a short
+to Colonel and take command of the 22nd Infantry the following

 On August 11, 1898 Ryther was